 Is refinancing graduate school loans any different than other student loans?

 Refinancing a graduate school loan works like it would for undergraduate student loans.
-By refinancing, be aware that you might lose any benefits you had with your federal student loan, such as the ability to defer or change to an income-driven repayment plan.
+Be aware that by refinancing, you might lose benefits you had with your federal student loan, such as the ability to defer or change to an income-driven repayment plan.

-Is it easier to refinance graduate student loans?
+Is it easy to refinance graduate student loans?

 Refinancing grad school loans, particularly if you have good credit, is fairly simple.
-Find a provider who offers competitive rates, get approved, pay off your previous student loans, and then start paying on your new loan.
+Find a provider that offers competitive rates, get approved, pay off your previous student loans, and then start paying down your new loan.

-What are some of the advantages of refinancing graduate student loans?
+What are the advantages of refinancing graduate student loans?

-Refinancing student loans for grad school can help you get a lower interest rate.
-It can also help you consolidate multiple student loans into one monthly payment, and you could lower your monthly payment amount.
+Refinancing student loans for grad school may help you get a lower interest rate.
+It could also help you by consolidating multiple student loans into one monthly payment, and you could lower your monthly payment amount.
+Just keep in mind that you may pay more interest over the life of the loan if you refinance with an extended term.

 Photo credit: iStock/NeonShot